klecknerlab/ad_sync/README.md

 * An RGB output LED, controllable through software, to be used as an indicator light
 * A small on-board prototyping area, to add additional functionality
 * Pin headers for various on board signals, including unused GPIO ports on the microcontroller.
 (These are not usable without a firmware modification.)
-* Everything is controlled through a single USB port, with simple serial commands.
-(In the future, a firmware update may also provide bluetooth and/or wifi connection options; the microcontroller is capable of this but the feature has not been coded)
+* Everything is controlled through a USB port *or* Bluetooth conncection, with simple serial commands.
+(To enable bluetooth, use `set_bt_name.py`.)
+* In the future, a firmware update may also provide a wifi connection option; the microcontroller is capable of this but the feature has not been coded)

 ## Project Progress
 * [x] Initial board schematics